cychien/polaris-react/UNRELEASED.md

 ### Bug fixes

 - Fixed an issue where the JavaScript breakpoints incorrectly set the navigation bar collapsed breakpoint ([#1475](https://github.com/Shopify/polaris-react/pull/1475))
+- Fixed iOS bug on `DataTable` where fixed column was not visible [#1426](https://github.com/Shopify/polaris-react/pull/1426)

 ### Documentation